A complete guide to finding the best Confluence AI chatbot (2026)

 This video provides an introduction to using Atlassian Intelligence for content creation within Confluence.

-Third-party marketplace apps: The good and the bad
+Third-party marketplace apps: Benefits and considerations

 -